blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - Most women are in hell
 - A woman's testimony is half as worth as that of a man
+- Men can hit their wives (so long as there is no mark)
+- Women can't divorce as easily as men

 - Aisha was married at 6
 - Aisha was consummated at 9
 	- Menstruation status is not mentioned (Abu Dawud mistranslation)
 - Child Marriages

 - Gay men are killed
 - Effeminate men, Hermaphrodites and Masculine Women are expelled

-Music
+- Music
-Pictures
+- Pictures

-- Punishments
+- Crazy Traditions
-Stoning

----
-- Etiquette
+- Hygiene and Etiquette
-Toilet Etiquette
-Peculiar Traditions
-Reproduction
-Hygiene

-- Good
-Good Manners and Helping Others
-Good Manners (Adab)
+- Good Manners
-Caring for Orphans‎
-Caring for the Poor
-Caring for Widows
-Caring for Parents
+- Caring for Orphans, Poor, Widows, Parents
-Forgiving Others
+- Forgiving
-Hospitality
+- Hospitality
-Zakat and Sadaqah
+- Zakat and Charity